 Whilst there are several ATMs on Nusa Penida’s northern shore, I’d still advise bringing your own cash with you.
 The ATMs frequently break and run out of cash and the banks seem less than enthusiastic about getting them refilled.
 If you run out of money on the island, it would put a big hitch in your plans.
 (Remember: you need to pay cash to see Nusa Penida’s biggest attractions.)

 I always suggest you bring an emergency stash of money with you when you travel.
 US dollars, pounds, and euros are always useful to have as there’s always a money changer nearby.
+You should always have emergency cash hidden on you - pick up this awesome security belt with its hidden pocket before you travel, it's perfect for hiding money, a passport photocopy.
 90% of people visit Nusa Penida on a day trip from Bali.
 For them, Nusa Penida is just too far out of the way, too limited in its lodging/culinary scene, and too hard to get around.
 They think that the likes of Kelingking Beach, Diamond Beach, and Broken Beach are worth cramming into a single day and they are entitled to that opinion.
 But there is no doubt in my mind when I say that settling for a day trip to Nusa Penida would be huge injustice.
 The 8 or so hours that you would have on the island are not nearly enough time to really appreciate it.
 Hell, you’ll probably be spending most of your time in the car (and we all know how fun the roads are here…) What’s more, the island is much, much better in the early-morning and late evening as well.
 Once the day trippers finish their island tour of Nusa Penida, the place becomes much, much quieter and you’ll actually have room to breath.
 Mark my words, there are few things more radiant than the sunset at Kelinking Beach, especially when you’re one of a dozen people watching it.
 Is is still worth going if you can only make a day trip to Nusa Penida?
 Yes.
 Spending any amount of time on this island is a blessing.
 If you’re still on the fence about how to tour Nusa Penida, then refer below for some pros and cons: Choosing between Nusa Penida or Nusa Lembongan comes down to one simple distinction: do you want comfort and amenities or do you want rugged, wild nature?
 Nusa Penida is a raw destination; we’ve already concluded as much from this travel guide.
 Nusa Penida is not what I’d call a kush place, nor a sexy one.
 There are few if any beach clubs, 5-star hotels, or restaurants on Penida.
 For some people, these luxuries are why they travel to Bali in the first place .
 For those who want to get away from mainland Bali but don’t want to go off-grid, visiting Nusa Lembongan is the better choice.
 It still has a lot of what makes Bali famous – like the beach bars, the organic cafes, yoga studios, etc – and a sprinkling of nature as well.
 The surfing on Lembongan is far more accessible than Penida as well.
 Better yet, Lembongan is still very close Penida and the latter could easily be visited on a day trip from the former.
 A lot of people do make Lembo their base for tours to Nusa Penida and if they wanted to do several, that’s easy enough.
 But if you want unfiltered, untouched, and epic scenery, the likes of which can be no where else in Bali or Southeast Asia, Penida is the clear winner.
 The landscape of this island is just unrivaled and I can honestly say that I have visited a few places like it.
 If you can it handle yourself and don’t mind roughing it a bit, then you’ll love Penida with all your heart and soul.
 The first thing that most Balinese people say to is “hello;” the last thing that they say is usually “be careful.”
 Bali is a safe destination, but accidents do happen all the time.
 Whether it’s a scooter accident, complications from diving, or a case of Bali belly, there are lots of ways that your trip can be derailed.
 I highly recommend that invest in some travel insurance before traveling to Bali.
 Even if the local clinics are somewhat affordable by Western standards, you’ll want to have some additional support.
 In a worst-case scenario, you’re going to want to be evacuated from the island and that, my friends, will be expensive.
 We always suggest that travelers invest in World Nomads.
 They have the most well-rounded protection, offer multiple packages, and it’s pretty affordable.
 If you’d like to know more about this insurance company, please read our World Nomads review here.
 Otherwise, we’ve included a handy-dandy quote generator below to help get you started.
 Before I sign off here, I would like to remind everyone visiting Bali to be very careful when it comes to drinking.
 There is a lot of bootleg alcohol on the island – mixed sometimes with dangerous amounts of methanol – and you DO NOT want to drink the wrong batch.
 Buy liquor from trusted vendors and don’t accept drinks from random dudes.
 Go to legit bars in Bali and not to roadside shacks.
 Sticking to bottled Bintang beer is a sure way to avoid this shit as well.
 “Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation, buy a book or sort your insurance, I’ll earn a small commission at no extra cost to you.
 I only link to stuff I’ve actually used and never endorse crap.
 Your support helps me keep the site going.”
 Like this post?
 PIN ME!!!
-Ralph is a former manager in the hospitality industry turned wild child.
-With a desire to experience all things unconventional, Ralph enjoys visiting the lesser-known landscapes of the world and has ended up in some pretty strange and wonderful places.
-Recently, he spent eight months travelling around Africa, the Middle East, and Europe, spending as much time as possible in the wilderness and doing everything to avoid the crowds.

 Nusa Penida Day Trip or Overnight Stay?